In-N-Out Burger Logo

 In-N-Out Burger Emblem

-For the name of the trademark, bold font with an equal thickness of lines was chosen.
-The serifs are absent in order not to overload the logo with unnecessary details and not to distract attention from the main thing – the big yellow arrow.
+A bold font with an equal thickness of lines was chosen for the trademark’s name.
+The serifs are absent to avoid overloading the logo with unnecessary details and distracting attention from the main thing—the big yellow arrow.
 In terms of the appearance of the letters, the typeface is very similar to Futura No. 8.
 This font family is represented by only one style.
 The original version of the grotesque was developed in the 1920s, and then it was digitized.
+Some designers say this typeface features clean and bold lines, similar to contemporary fonts like FOTR Black, Conneqt Black, or Hebden Grotesque.

 In-N-Out Burger Symbol

 The bright color scheme is used not only to attract attention but also to whet the appetite of potential customers.
-A combination of red and yellow has been the traditional colors of the In-N-Out Burger chain since 1954.
-The designers used saturated shades and combined them so that the logo elements do not merge.
-There is an indent between the lettering and the arrow, which separates the red letters and the outline.
+Red and yellow have been the traditional colors of the In-N-Out Burger chain since 1954.
+The designers combined saturated shades so that the logo elements did not merge.
+An indent between the lettering and the arrow separates the red letters from the outline.

 What is the meaning of the In-N-Out Burger Logo?